aaroncronin/drink-maker/README.md

     * I will use react for my frontend framework
     * I have never worked with react, only node for backend, so this will be a challenge for me
 * (4 points) Client side form validation when user registers
-    * users must enter valid strings for first name and last name
+    * users must enter a username and password to register
     * the "confirm password" field must match the "password" field at the register page

 ## [Link to Initial Main Project File](app.js)